leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0101-solar-system-3.md

 up going with a combination of procedural nodes and "sculpt" nodes to try to get a somewhat organic shape.
 Instead, I got a bulbous monstrosity that looks vaguely inappropriate.

+Additionally, I discovered an issue causing the "roughness" property to not be set properly on the desk material.
+I fixed it so the specular highlights shouldn't be so glaring.

 I expect the keyboard to be equally difficult, although that will be for a different reason.
 That's a project for tomorrow, however.